-Irrigation requirements were lower in 2004 with the 1 inch/4 day treatment receiving 12 inches, the 1 inch/6 day treatment receiving 11 inches and the 1 inch/8 day treatment receiving 9 inches (Figure 3).
-The irrigation amounts in 2005 were 15, 13, and 10 inches for the three respective treatments (Figure 4).
+Irrigation requirements were lowest in 2004 with the 1 inch/4 day treatment receiving 12 inches, the 1 inch/6 day treatment receiving 11 inches and the 1 inch/8 day treatment receiving 9 inches (Figure 3).
+The irrigation amounts in 2005 were 15, 13, and 10 inches for the three respective treatments.
+The irrigation amounts were highest in 2006 at 15.5, 13.5, and 11.50 inches for the three respective treatments.
+Irrigation amounts in 2007 were 12.5, 11.5 and 10.5 inches for the three respective treatments which were just slightly greater than the low irrigation values of 2004.
+Although seasonal precipitation was considerably smaller in 2007 compared to 2004, there was very little difference in irrigation requirements.
+This was because evapotranspiration was considerably smaller than normal in 2007 due to light winds and moderate temperatures during much of the summer.

 Figure 3.
-Seasonal irrigation for the 120 day period, May 15 through September 11, 2004 for the three irrigation treatments in an irrigation capacity and tillage study, KSU Northwest Research-Extension Center, Colby Kansas.
+Cumulative irrigation by day of year for the three irrigation capacities during all four years of the tillage and irrigation capacity study of corn, KSU Northwest Research-Extension Center, Colby, Kansas.